Oil Circuit Breaker

 OICBs are intended for use in situations where insulating oil is submerged around the entire breaker unit.
 Because of their improved cooling and insulating capabilities, OICBs can be used in high-voltage and high-current applications where effective heat dissipation is essential.

 These are a few popular varieties of oil circuit breakers, each with unique benefits and applications in mind.
-A number of variables, including voltage level, interrupting capacity, operating requirements, and environmental circumstances, influence the choice of oil circuit breaker type.
+A number of variables, including voltage level, interrupting capacity, operating requirements, and environmental circumstances, influence the choice of oil ckt breaker type.

 Operation of Oil Circuit Breaker